rkp8000/hypothesize/threads/hypothesize tutorial - syntax.md

-Edit this thread to view the syntax used to render the following styled elements:
+This thread demonstrates how to generate hyperlinks and styled elements.
+Click on the "edit" button above to see the syntax used for each special element.

 ### *hypothesize* syntax: